apache/airflow/contributing-docs/11_provider_packages.rst

 It has also some disadvantages as this introduces some coupling between those - so contributing to providers might interfere with contributing to Airflow.
-Python ecosystem does not yet have proper monorepo support for keeping several packages in one repository and being able to work on multiple of them at the same time.
-The tool ``uv`` is recommended to help mange this through it's ``workspace`` feature.
+Python ecosystem does not yet have proper monorepo support for keeping several packages in one repository and being able to work on more than one of them at the same time.
+The tool ``uv`` is recommended to help manage this through it's ``workspace`` feature.
 While developing, dependencies and extras for a provider can be installed using ``uv``'s ``sync`` command.
 Here is an example for the microsoft.azure provider:

 .. code:: bash